HeldLab/ProteoSushi/README.md

 1. Through **PIP**

-The (likely) easier way is by opening the terminal (or command prompt in Windows) and running the command
+This is (likely) the easier way to install.

+**In Windows:**

+Open the command prompt by typing `cmd` into the search bar (probably at the bottom of the screeen) and clicking on "Command Prompt" when it pops up.
+Run the command:

-`pip install proteosushi`
+`py -m pip install proteosushi`

-While in the terminal, run ProteoSushi with the command:
+While in the command prompt, run ProteoSushi with the command:

+`py -m proteosushi`

+**In MacOS/Linux:**

+Open the terminal in MacOS by either searching for it in spotlight or manually finding it in the application list.

+In linux, the terminal is among one of the installed applications.
+If you use linux, you most likely already know how to use the terminal.

+Once the terminal is open, run the command:

+`python -m pip install proteosushi`

+While the terminal is open, run ProteoSushi with the command:

 `python -m proteosushi`